johnmackintosh/NHS_R/README.md

 4 - The  file ‘app.R’ builds a minimal Shiny app, it should be saved in a separate sub folder within your project folder

-5 - follow me on Twitter @_johnmackintosh
+5 - say hi / follow on Twitter @_johnmackintosh

 6 - Feel free to get in contact via my firstname dot mysurname at nhs dot net